Asymptotic Behaviour and Cyclic Properties of Weighted Shifts on Directed Trees: Cyclicity of

-In this section we deal with the cyclic properties of $\Sl$.
+In this section we will deal with cyclic properties of the operator $\Sl$.
 From equation (\ref{co-rank_eq}) we infer that if $\irT$ has a root and $\Br(\irT)>0$, or $\irT$ is rootless and $\Br(\irT)>1$, then the weighted shift on $\irT$ has no cyclic vectors, since in this case the co-rank of $\Sl$ is greater than 1.

-When $\Br(\irT)=0$, $\Sl$ is either a cyclic nilpotent operator acting on a finite dimensional space or a weighted bilateral, unilateral or backward shift.
-We have dealt with the backward unilateral case.
-A unilateral shift is always cyclic.
-For the bilateral shift both can happen, as it was mentioned at the end of Section 2.
+When $\Br(\irT)=0$, the operator $\Sl$ is either a cyclic nilpotent operator acting on a finite dimensional space or a weighted bilateral, unilateral or backward shift operator.
+We have dealt with the backward case.
+It is easy to see that a weighted unilateral shift operator is cyclic if and only if it is injective.
+For the weighted bilateral shift operator both can happen, as it was mentioned at the end of Section 2.

-So the only interesting pure weighted shift on a directed tree case is when $\Br(\irT)=1$ and $\irT$ has no root.
-Then there is exactly one vertex which has exactly two children, and the other vertices are leaves or they have exactly one child.
-In fact, either there is no leaf or there is a unique one or there are exactly two of them (for the case when there is at least one leaf, see Figure 1).
-We remind the reader that every weight is strictly positive.
-First we need a similarity lemma.